 Fore more information on this oral history, please contact the Director of the Center for Oral History.

 Gábor Somorjai was born in Budapest, Hungary, during World War II.
-He eventually matriculated in Minta Gimnázium and was accepted to the Budapest University of Technology and Economics, studying chemical engineering.
+He matriculated in Minta Gimnázium and was accepted to the Budapest University of Technology and Economics, studying chemical engineering.
 When the Russian tanks rolled into Budapest, Somorjai escaped to Austria and learned about Charles Tobias at the University of California, Berkeley.
-He immigrated to the United States, eventually accepted at by Berkeley, working with Richard Powell.
+He immigrated to the United States and was eventually accepted at Berkeley, working with Richard Powell.
 Somorjai accepted a job at International Business Machines.
 He built an instrument for his research into low-energy electron diffraction, and observed that catalytic reactions take place on surfaces.
 Somorjai is called the father of surface science.
 He is working on heterogenizing homogeneous catalysis to yield hybrid catalysis, and attempting to figure out how to do enzyme catalysis in a hybrid model with heterogeneous catalysis, and then working out how multiple catalysts work.
 He maintains that the “discovery of [his] life” is that catalytic reactions are controlled by the size and shape of nanoparticles; when two-dimensional they form a Langmuir-Blodgett film, and when three-dimensional they are useful to industry.

 John Sondek grew up in Lewiston, New York.
 He took his first biochemistry class in high school, but his first research experience occurred during college at the University of Rochester, where he became very interested in biochemistry as a career.
 He attended graduate school at Johns Hopkins University with David Shortle, and then took a postdoctoral fellowship with Paul Sigler at Yale University.
 He found that Shortle and Sigler had different mentoring styles, both of which influenced his own.
 Sondek then accepted a position at University of North Carolina, Chapel Hill.
 He discusses his obligation to provide service to his professional community and to promote the national science agenda, as well as his current research in the structural biology of signal transduction and practical applications of his work.

-Harold Sorgenti begins his oral history interview discussing his family background and childhood in New York City.
+Harold Sorgenti begins by discussing his family background and childhood in New York City.
 He attended public school in Brooklyn and graduated City College with a BS in chemical engineering.
 He found a job after college at Battelle Memorial Institute, and while working received his masters in chemical engineering from Ohio State University.
 He joined the Atlantic Richfield Oil Corporation (ARCO), where he was quickly promoted into management.
 After a long career with ARCO Sorgenti undertook entrepreneurial ventures.
 Sorgenti ends the interview by reflecting on his philanthropic involvements and family life.

 Philippe M. Soriano grew up in New York City, with parents of French descent.
 Soriano's childhood trips to France persuaded him to attend the University of Paris, where he worked with DNA sequences in higher mammals in the lab of Giorgio Bernardi.
 His work on DNA cloning and fractionation techniques earned Soriano two doctorates, and he taught cDNA cloning in South Africa and Tunisia, a topic he uses to discuss science in Third World countries, his international perspective, and the danger of scientific inbreeding.
 Soriano began a postdoc in the Jaenisch lab in Hamburg, which later moved to MIT, then left for a position at Baylor College of Medicine.
 He discusses his future research and his plans to move to the Fred Hutchinson Cancer Research Center in Seattle.